empexconf/empexco/source/speakers/2016-05-21-guimaraes-george.html.md

 twitter: georgeguimaraes
 bio: "George is co-founder at Plataformatec, a software consultancy in Elixir and Ruby.
 His favorites topics are Discrete Integration, monoliths, and picoservices with Elixir."
 ---
-It is inevitable.
-You'll end up needing to do some tasks in background.
+It's inevitable: you'll need to do some tasks in background.
 Maybe it's an email you need to send.
-Maybe it's a image resizing.
+Maybe it's an image resizing.
 Maybe it's a business rule that doesn't need to run in the web request.

-In this talk, we're gonna see some options to accomplish that.
-Ranging from how you can use `Task.async` or `Task.Supervisor` to fire-and-forget tasks, to using an "external" queue and workers like `exq`.
+In this talk, we'll code and test implementations for these patterns in Elixir/Phoenix, ranging from how you can use `Task.async` or `Task.Supervisor` for fire-and-forget tasks, to using an "external" queue and workers like `exq`.

-We'll see code and test examples in Elixir/Phoenix.

-More importantly than the tools, I'll show what kind of questions you need to ask to decide on what tool will fit your needs.
+More importantly than the tools, we'll examine the kinds of questions you need to ask to decide which tool will fit your needs.